knasonov/chinese2/README.md

 Run `python server.py` and open `http://localhost:5000` to mark unknown words in the browser.
 Click words to highlight them and press **Show Results** to store the results in the database.

+## Viewing learning statistics

+While the server is running, open `http://localhost:5000/stats` to see a table of all words that have been encountered.
+The page lists each word together with its current probability of being known and how many times it occurred in the texts.